 See the Ford OEM chassis manual for proper tightening pattern.
 Loosen and tighten lug nuts in pattern indicated.
 Sequence tighten nuts to 50 ft. lbs, then tighten in pattern to manufacturer's recommended torque specification.
-Over-tightening can cause distortion.
-For used nuts add two drops of oil between flange and hex.
+Overtightening can cause distortion.

 Never use wheels or lug nuts different than the original equipment as this could damage the wheel or the mounting system.
 Damage to the wheel or mounting system could cause a wheel to come off while the motorhome is in motion.